bekher/hanoi-arnoldc/README.md

 # hanoi-arnoldc
-Towers of Hanoi problem solved with Arnoldc
+Towers of Hanoi problem solved in ArnoldC.

+For more on the Towers of Hanoi, see https://en.wikipedia.org/wiki/Tower_of_Hanoi